ProSpero: Active Learning for Robust Protein Design Beyond Wild-Type Neighborhoods: Experiments

 \section{Experiments}

 We show that \ourfantasticmethod{} successfully balances generation of high-fitness sequences with exploration, while maintaining both diversity (Section \ref{subsec:fitness_opt}) and biological plausibility (Section \ref{sec:bio_val}).
-In Section \ref{subsec:noise_robust}, we demonstrate the robustness of our approach under surrogate misspecification.
+In Section~\ref{sec:ood_robustness} and Section~\ref{subsec:noise_robust}, we demonstrate the robustness of our approach under different forms of surrogate misspecification, namely covariate shift and surrogate noise.
 Finally, Section \ref{subsec:ablation} investigates the contribution of individual components of our framework to overall performance.
 We evaluate \ourfantasticmethod{} based on the following general setup, which serves as the basis for all subsequent experiments.

 \paragraph{Datasets and oracles} We evaluate our method on eight diverse protein engineering tasks, details of which can be found in Appendix \ref{imp_details:tasks}.
 For the AAV landscape, we use ground-truth fitness scores provided in FLEXS \citep{adalead}.
 For all other tasks, following \citet{pex}, we use TAPE \citep{tape} as the oracle $f$ to simulate wet-lab experiments.
 Similarly to \citet{gfn_al_cs}, we replace experimental measurements in each initial dataset with scores assigned by the oracle model.